-Prerequisite: Acceptance into the clinical portion of the program, and concurrent enrollment in NURS 110, NURS 111, ENGL 112, NURS 113,
+Prerequisite: Acceptance into the clinical portion of the program, and concurrent enrollment in NURS 110, NURS 111, ENGL 112, NURS 113, NURS 114 and NURS 115.
+These classes are linked: failure in one requires repeat of all concurrent classes.

+Admission into the program required for enrollment.
 ENGL 112 explores values, ethics, and legal decision-making frameworks and policies used to support the well-being of people and groups within the context of the healthcare professions.
 Foundational concepts are introduced and discussed in the context of a first year nursing student.
 [GE, HA, SE]